GitLab Reviews

 **What users dislike:**

-- Users find the **complexity** of GitLab challenging due to large repositories and a steep learning curve.
+- Users find the **complexity** of GitLab challenging, particularly with large repositories and a steep learning curve.
 (21 reviews)

-- Users find GitLab has a **difficult learning curve** , due to its complex interface and pipeline configurations.
+- Users find GitLab has a **difficult learning curve** , as its complex interface and syntax require significant time to master.
 (19 reviews)

-- Users find the **complex user interface** challenging, particularly with slow performance and cluttered layout in large projects.
+- Users find the **user interface complex** , with issues like slow performance and confusing documentation hindering their experience.
 (15 reviews)

 - Users find the **learning difficulty** in GitLab due to its complex UI and ineffective search capabilities frustrating.
 (13 reviews)